 The profile of Knapp’s Peak is one that will probably appear rather familiar – a gentle, eucalyptus clad western slope leading to a precipitous eastern aspect.
 Much the same could be said of nearby peaks such as Mt Maroon, Mt Barney, or any number of knolls on the Rim proper.

 I recently noticed Knapp’s Peak for the first time on a recce mission on Mt Maroon and thought it looked climbable.
 Being essentially a satellite of the latter peak, one would assume the cliffs to be roughly analogous.
 Evidently, I was not the first to entertain such thoughts.
-Knapp’s saw a great deal of development in the 1970’s with something like 300 (!) routes having been established.
-As far as I can tell, these have been lost to the sands of time – no guide that I can find contains documentation of these lines.
+Knapp’s saw some development in the 1970’s, but as far as I can tell, these have been lost to the sands of time – no guide that I can find contains documentation of these lines.

 Whilst some of the peak is part of a scenic reserve, access is complicated by surrounding private land.
 It seems like perhaps the climbers and hikers of yesteryear may have overstayed their welcome and created problems for local farmers, forcing the closure of the crag.
 Perhaps the time may soon be right to re-open some constructive discourse regarding this matter.